hackclub/hackclub/workshops/lib/twilio-basic/signup.md

 > ![](img/show_api_credentials.gif)

-Write down your **ACCOUNT SID** and **AUTH TOKEN** somewhere that you easily locate again.
+Write down your **ACCOUNT SID** and **AUTH TOKEN** somewhere that you can easily retrieve them.
 Make sure you remember which one is which.

 In my case, my ACCOUNT SID is `AC6f0013735dcb2fa4db7e35baa5c7e344` and my AUTH TOKEN is `fb83ceb820510cf695cf1f45b157c12f`.

 We have what we need!

-## If You Live Outside of the North America
+### If You Live Outside of North America

 You will want to purchase a phone number from your country.
 It is important that you do this now.

 # Feedback

 _Did you find anything confusing or not working in this segment of the tutorial?
 Tell us about it [here](https://docs.google.com/forms/d/1IxbiDtyP-UOx3hRGu3o2I-iVll95xQ6I_pW8JS3TZ2k/viewform?entry.1677546962=Signing+up+for+Twilio)._